 On the other hand, if you want something from which you can stream all your movies, TV shows, and other video files, you’re going to want a NAS that can handle on-the-fly video transcoding—something from the Plus series is best, but you could also get away with one of the “Play” units from the Value series.

 You may also want that additional power if you’re planning on running applications like a file downloader or even a low-key mail server.

 It’s a lot of information, we know.
 Synology makes a lot of units and they’re confusingly named.
 Here are our recommendations for most people looking to get in on the Synology game at home:

 - Media and App Servers: If you want a four-bay NAS that handles 4K UHD on-the-fly video transcoding and has enough power for running other types of apps, consider the DS918+ ($539 without hard drives).
-For a two bay version, the DS218+ ($298 without hard drives) is great.
+For a two-bay version, the DS218+ ($298 without hard drives) is great.

 - Basic Storage: If all you need a NAS for is file and backup storage (or you’re okay with some lower-level video transcoding for your media server), you can’t go wrong with the four-bay DS418 ($369 without hard drives).
 If you want something a bit cheaper, you could go with the DS218 ($249 without hard drives), but with only two bays you’ll be sacrificing some flexibility for future upgrades.

-And don’t forget your hard drives, as your NAS will arrive diskless.
+When you buy a NAS don’t forget your hard drives, as your NAS will arrive diskless.
 Be sure to check out our guide on buying hard drives specifically for NAS use.